-A primary mission of the Center for Slavic and East European Studies (CSEES) is to work with Ohio K-12 schools to promote the knowledge and understanding of Eastern Europe and Eurasia by bringing the cultures, histories, and languages of these regions into the classroom.
-CSEES does this by offering lectures and presentations, loaning classroom materials, developing lesson plans and curriculum guides, organizing teacher training workshops, and providing funding for professional development opportunities.
+A primary mission of the Center for Slavic, East European and Eurasian Studies (CSEEES) is to work with Ohio K-12 schools to promote the knowledge and understanding of Eastern Europe and Eurasia by bringing the cultures, histories, and languages of these regions into the classroom.
+CSEEES does this by offering lectures and presentations, loaning classroom materials, developing lesson plans and curriculum guides, organizing teacher training workshops, and providing funding for professional development opportunities.
 Topics and formats are designed to align with Ohio education content standards.
-Through these activities, CSEES fosters the 21st century learning and increased global competencies of Ohio K-12 students.
+Through these activities, CSEEES fosters the 21st century learning and increased global competencies of Ohio K-12 students.
 All services and trainings are provided free-of-charge.

 Teacher Trainings Programs

-Currently, CSEES supports four primary teacher training programs.
+Currently, CSEEES supports four primary teacher training programs.
 All programs are free and open to any pre- or in-service teacher in Ohio.

 A seven-month professional development opportunity for teachers featuring discussion groups led by guest experts that gives participants a deep dive into a particular topic across multiple world regions.

 A week-long, intensive seminar usually held in early June that addresses a globally relevant topic.

 In conjunction with Harvard University, the University of Pittsburgh, and the University of Wisconsin-Madison, CSEEES is co-sponsoring the Engaging Eurasia Teacher Fellowship program.
 This year-long, national professional development program for K-12 teachers and community college faculty will explore different conflicts that have occurred in the post-Soviet space with Russia since the collapse of the Soviet Union.
 It will deepen participants understanding of the history and current events of the post-Soviet space through sessions led by expert scholars who will delve into case studies and trainings.